sapphirejs/sapphire/packages/config/README.md

 $ npm install --save @sapphirejs/config
 ```

-Imagining we have a configuration file under with the following contents:
+Imagine we have a configuration file with the following contents:

 ```js
 const cfg = {